bigmlcom/bigml-csharp/doc/intro.md

 BigML C# bindings use the `System.Json` DLL that was released as part of .NET Silverlight Framework, and you will need to explicitly install it in your system, if you have not already.

 To install `System.Json` you can use Visual Studio Package Manager.
-In your Visual Studio IDE, go to the Package Manager console (Tools &gt; Library Package Manager &gt; Package Manager Console) and type the following command:
+In your Visual Studio IDE, go to the Package Manager console (Tools > Library Package Manager > Package Manager Console) and type the following command:

 ``` {.dosbatch}
 Install-Package System.Json -Version 4.0.20126.16343